fitbl4nk/bl4nk.kr/content/blog/LINE CTF 2024 - hacklolo/index.md

     return hit
 ```

-Values representing `\t`, `\n`, etc. cannot be leaked through input/output, but this doesn't seem to be a frequent problem.
+Values representing `\t`, `\n`, etc. cannot be leaked through input/output, but this problem doesn't seem to occur frequently.

-### Game win
+### Win Game
 After logging in, you can choose one of: `Play Game`, `Apply Coupon`, `Coupon usage history`, `Change PW`, `Print Information`.
 Among these, `Change PW` and `Print Information` are menus that require defeating the boss in `Play Game` to become a `regular member`.

-When solving the problem, I first beat the game to move to the next step, but I should develop the habit of planning the exploit scenario first with a clear objective.
+When solving the challenge, I first beat the game to move to the next step, but I should develop the habit of planning the exploit scenario first with a clear objective.

 Using the OOB vulnerability, beating the game with the `Welcome!` account and calling `Change PW` allows changing the value at the location `pw_ptr` points to.
 Since `Welcome!->pw_ptr` points to the address storing `admin->pw_ptr`, we can change `admin->pw_ptr` to the desired address, then log in as `admin` and call `Change PW` again to write data to the previously set desired address, achieving AAW.

 However, it's not complete AAW because the moment we change `admin->pw_ptr`, the password needed to log in as `admin` changes.

-Therefore, we need to know the value stored at the address where we'll write data.
+Therefore, we need to know the value stored at the address where we want to write data.
 Looking back now, it might have been okay to also change `admin->pw_size` to `1` when changing `Welcome!`'s password and do brute forcing.

 Anyway, in the game, you must avoid the `Enemy` following you, obtain `Item`s to increase `Attack` and `Defense`, then fight the `Enemy`.
-Even after collecting all items, you can't beat the `Enemy`.
+But even after collecting all items, you can't beat the `Enemy`.

-Using the `coupon` issued during registration doubles your `Attack`, so using the JWT counterfeit vulnerability to apply four `coupon`s total lets you beat the `Enemy`.
+Instead, using the `coupon` issued during registration doubles your `Attack`.
+So we should utilize the JWT counterfeit vulnerability to apply four `coupon`s in total and to beat the `Enemy`.

 The problem is that to get the AAW mentioned above, the `Welcome!` account needs to become a `regular member`, but since the `Welcome!` account isn't a registered account, there's no issued `coupon`.